 The marketing and sales department makes extensive use of the PMS (Figure 4-21).
-This department can retrieve guest histories-information on guests' previous stays that reveals geographic origin, telephone information, organizational affiliation, credit card usage, room accommodation preferences, and the like-from reservation and registration files.
-The source of the reservation (secretary, group, travel agent), type of accommodation requested, and ZIP code of business office or personal domicile are only some of the data that can be obtained from the reservation files.
-Additional marketing data (newspapers read, radio stations listened to, source of recommendation) can be collected at the time of registration to give the marketing and sales department information on advertising media for target markets.
+This department can retrieve guest histories-information on guests' previous stays that reveals geographic origin, telephone information, organizational affiliation, credit-card usage, personal room accommodation preferences, and the like-from reservation and registration files.
+The source of the reservation (secretary, group, travel agent), type of accommodation requested, and zip code of business office or personal domicile are only some of the data that can be obtained from the reservation files.
+Additional marketing data (newspapers read on a regular basis, radio stations listened to on a regular basis, source of recommendation) can be collected at the time of registration to give the marketing and sales department information on advertising media for target markets.

-Another PMS application that the marketing and sales department can use is the ability to produce direct mail letters, which are letters sent directly to individuals in a targeted market group.
+Another PMS application that the marketing and sales department can use is the ability to produce direct-mail letters, which are letters sent directly to individuals in a targeted market group.
 Individual letters advertising certain products and services, together with mailing labels, can be prepared.
-Weekly function sheets, listings of the daily events in a hotel such as meetings, banquets, and receptions, can be produced by assessing individual banquet sheets, listings of the details of an event at which food and beverages are served.
+Weekly function sheets, listings of the daily events in a hotel such as meetings, banquets, receptions, and so forth, can be produced by assessing various individual banquet sheets, listings of the details of an event at which food and beverages are served.
 Information on clients can be stored and updated as required.
 Contracts can also be produced.
-Tickler files on upcoming events are a great asset in keeping an edge on the
+Tickler files on upcoming events are a great asset in keeping an edge on the competition.
+In addition, monthly newsletters can be produced through the word-processing and desktop-publishing applications.
+This module provides a great organizational feature in maintaining reserved occupancy status of meeting and banquet rooms.